svorach/react-tac-toe/README.md

 [Demo](http://svorach.github.io/react-tac-toe/)

 ### How do I get set up? ###
+If you do not have node or npm please visit <https://nodejs.org/>

 If you do not have webpack and webpack-dev-server set up, please run: